davidixonn/deep-learning-challenge/README.md

 ### Summary
 Through the process of optimization, we were able to increase the accuracy.
 The optimized accuracy returned at approximately 78%.
 Steps taken to increase to this level was through having the name occur more than 5 times, application having either T3, T4, T5, T6, T7, T8, T10 and T19 and classification as C1000, C2000, C3000, C1200 and C2100.

-Recommendation: Random Forest Model
+Recommendation: Random Forest Model.
-Random forest can be used on both regression tasks (predict continuous outputs, such as price) or classification tasks (predict categorical or discrete outputs) which would be applicable in this instance.
+- Random forest can be used on both regression tasks (predict continuous outputs, such as price) or classification tasks (predict categorical or discrete outputs) which would be applicable in this instance.